-Lufthansa has removed nearly all first-class inventory to the U.S. and other destinations through late October across all aircraft.
+Lufthansa has removed most first-class inventory to the U.S. and other destinations through late October.
+(It still offers it on a few routes such as Frankfurt to Los Angeles and Chicago.)
 This move comes roughly a year after the Lufthansa Group reinforced its commitment to keeping first class.

 Lufthansa has first class on its A380s (grounded through at least 2021) and 747-8s, as well as some A330s and A340s.
 It had already removed the first-class cabins from the remaining 747-400s in its fleet before the pandemic.
 Worth mentioning, Lufthansa is among the few carriers that haven’t made major changes to inflight service in first class due to the pandemic.

 Singapore Airlines was hit especially hard by the crisis, slashing 96% of its capacity and temporarily grounding 138 of its 147 aircraft in late March.
 While it has resumed some flights, as of 24 June, the airline has been blocking first-class inventory on all of its flights through at least 30 November.
 This affects flights operated by 777-300s and A380s, including those with the new first-class suites.
 These aircraft are used for routes like Singapore (SIN) to Sydney (SYD) and SIN to London (LHR), and the fifth-freedom flights from New York-JFK to Frankfurt (FRA) and Los Angeles (LAX) to Tokyo (NRT).